Unforeseen medical treatment

 - You will usually have to pay the full cost of any dental treatment.

 - Dental treatment is usually non-refundable in Norway, except for children.

-- In case of an emergency, you can get treatment in the nearest public hospital.
+- In an emergency, you can get treatment in the nearest public hospital.

-- In-patient treatment, including necessary medication, is free of charge.
+- In-patient treatment, including any medication you need, is free of charge.

-- To see a specialist or receive out-patient treatment, you must be referred by a doctor, and you will have to pay applicable standard fees.
+- To see a specialist or receive out-patient treatment, you must be referred by a doctor, and you must pay the applicable standard fees.

-- Prescribed medicine can be collected at any pharmacy and charges may vary.
+- Prescription medicines can be collected at any pharmacy.
+Charges may vary.